Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 # Install Instructions
 `Python` must be installed to run the program.
 <!-- - Go to [link](https://www.python.org/downloads/) and click "Download  -->
-Check to see if `Python` is installed.
+Check to see if `Python` is installed using `python --version` to confirm.

 Installation requires `random`, `numpy as np`, `statsmodels.api`, and `matplotlib.pylot`.